avtomatik/handbook_python_basics/section_2.2.md

 def find_roots(a: float, b: float, c: float) -> str:
     if a == .0 and b == .0 and c == .0:
-        return "Infinite solutions"
+        return 'Infinite solutions'

     elif a == .0 and b != .0:
         X = [-c / b]

     elif a == .0:
-        return "No solution"
+        return 'No solution'

     else:
         d = b ** 2 - 4 * a * c

         if d < .0:
-            return "No solution"
+            return 'No solution'
         elif d == .0:
             X = [-b / (2 * a)]
         else: